Prepare for a Career in Human Resources

 While education is important, your other qualification and skills can be equally as important as your coursework and degree.
 Some of the key skills and personal qualifications you will need to work successfully in human resources include the following.

-- Effective interpersonal skills so that you can interact successfully with all of the employees in the organization
+- Effective interpersonal skills so you can interact successfully with all employees in the organization

 - Knowledge of computers and information systems since HRIS has become central in documentation and employee self-service.